alexanderfefelov/nav-add-ons/snmp/README.md

 ## Metrics matrix

+Legend for tables:

+- `Yes` - implemented
+- `N/A` - implemented but not available on this device
+- empty cell - work in progress

 ### D-Link switches

 | Device              | CPU  | Memory | Fans | Temperatures | DDM  | PoE